jan-casas/vsc-compute-dash/README.md

 ## Project Structure

-The project is composed of two Docker containers: one for the Node.js project (Rhino Compute server) and one for the Python project (Dash application).
+The project is composed of two Docker containers: one for the Node.js project (Rhino Compute server) and one for the Python project (Dash application) https://dash.plotly.com/.
 Both containers communicate within the same network.

 - **Node.js Project**: Rhino Compute server, responsible for generating geometry data.
 - **Python Project**: Dash application that interacts with the Node.js project, providing a user interface for visualization.

 ```plaintext
 vsc-compute-dash